 provides the full text of The New York Times, starting with 1851.
-For example, if you search for a term in quotes and sort by oldest first you can see when the term started to appear.
+Search for a term in quotes and sort by oldest first to see when the term started to appear.

 Includes a digitized image of every backfile issue of The New York Times from cover to cover, including news stories, editorials, photos, graphics, and advertisements.
 Searchers can use basic keyword, advanced, guided, and relevancy search techniques to locate information.
 Or, they can browse through issues page by page, as one would browse a printed edition.
 Search results lists provide bibliographic information, including date, issue, article headline, page number, and byline (where given).
 Users may choose to display the full page image of any page in any issue.